Best daily deals

 There’s basically no low-end attenuation, which is a shame given how expensive the headphones are.

 Noise cancellation is good, and the technology filters out some midrange frequencies, while the dense ear pads and properly fitted ear cups nearly eradicate high-frequency sounds.
 However, the low-end attenuation is poor compared to top competitors.
 There are other benefits to effective noise cancellation, aside from quieting the world around you: good ANC can help prevent noise-induced hearing loss.
-See, when external noise is combated, we’re less likely to increase the volume to egregious, eardrum-smashing levels.
+When external noise is combated, we’re less likely to increase the volume to egregious, eardrum-smashing levels.
 If you’re looking for a way to justify an expensive purchase of noise cancellers, hearing loss prevention is a good reason.

-You have three options for noise cancelling:
+You have three options for noise canceling:

-• Max: This uses the internal and external mics to reduce noise, it’s the most effective and best for loud environments like a plane or train car.
+• Max: This uses the internal and external mics to reduce noise.
+It’s the most effective and best for loud environments like a plane or train car.

 • Anti-wind: This uses the internal-facing mics to reduce noise and is best for when you’re moving.